nhoizey/nicolas-hoizey.photo/src/blog/2022/02/16/exhibition-in-draveil-regards-multiples/index.md

 With this series, I wanted to show how our view of everyday objects can completely change when they are staged with small model railroad figures in HO scale (1/87).

-Here are the five photos I chose to expose:
+Here are the five photos I chose to exhibit:

 {% gallery "lumberjacks", "the-tour", "magmatic-eruption", "biohazard", "sweet-colors" %}